stevewhims/PhotoEditor/README.md

 ### ImageProperties

 See GitHub issue [StorageItemContentProperties.GetImagePropertiesAsync causes an access violation when the same code works fine in the UWP version](https://github.com/microsoft/WindowsAppSDK/issues/1141).
-Fron that issue, https://microsoft.visualstudio.com/OS/_workitems/edit/35008809 was created, but that's now resolved external, so I need to follow up about that.
+From that issue, https://microsoft.visualstudio.com/OS/_workitems/edit/35008809 was created.

 To get the app to run without crashing, it's necessary to make the following changes.
 These are not an expected part of the port, so I'm hoping either a) to understand why they're necessary, or b) for them to be fixed in a future release, and so we can remove this section.